-USB (Universal Serial Bus) cables are everywhere these days.
-Most of us use them on a daily basis for charging our smartphones, tablets, and cameras, connecting them with computers, and so on.
+USB (Universal Serial Bus) cables are everywhere.
+If you’ve ever needed to charge anything, from smartphones to tablets, to cameras and even new laptops, you’ve likely needed to use one.
 However, USB cables come in different shapes and sizes despite the fact a lot of them do the same things.
-In this short and handy guide, we’ll take a look at all the different types of USB cables available on the market and give you some examples where you might find them in use.
+In this short and handy guide, we’ll take a look at all the different types of USB cables available on the market and give you some examples of where you might find them in use.

-These cables are not quite as common and versatile as the others in this list, as they are primarily used to connect printers and scanners to computers.
+These cables are not quite as common and versatile as the others on this list.
+USB Type-B connectors are primarily for connecting printers and scanners to computers.
 They have a square shape with beveled exterior corners on the top ends.
-Although they are still used today, USB Type-B connectors are being slowly phased out.
+You might still find a USB Type-B port on some devices, but it’s becoming quite rare.

-This was the standard for various devices a while back but has been phased out for the most part and replaced by the micro-USB connector described below.
-You’ll find it on older models of various gadgets especially cameras, MP3 players, and game controllers, among others.
-As its name suggests, it’s smaller than the than a regular USB, but larger when compared to its successor.
+This was the standard for various devices a while back but was quickly replaced by the micro-USB connector mentioned below.
+You’ll find it on older models of multiple gadgets, especially cameras, MP3 players, and game controllers, among others.
+As its name suggests, it’s smaller than a regular USB but larger when compared to its successor.

 So, there you have it.
-These are the many versions of USB cables that are in use today.
-Some of them are being phased out, while others are set to become the new standard for smartphones and other mobile devices in the near future.
+These are the many types of USB cables that are in use today.
+Many of them have fallen by the wayside, while others have quickly become the new standard for smartphones and other mobile devices.